jaypyles/WojackBot/README.md

 ## To-Do

+- [ ] Create help menu for commands
-- [ ] Reconfigure Docker image to either pull from Python or Alpine image
+- [ ] Update params to autofill based on user, role, etc.